Binary Fission

 • A septum (or waist) is formed that gradually narrows until completely separates the cytoplasm into two thus forming two identical individuals (daughter cells), but with independent life.

-You may be interested: Synapse
+You may be interested: Lysosomes

 See also: Reproduction